beh-gis/beh-gis.github.com/data.markdown

 * Census Tract

+This tool is only available for the following Census Variables:

+* Total Population (or estimate for ACS)

 **Note:** This tool is currently in development so please <a href="mailto:dms2203@cumc.columbia.edu?Subject=BEH-GIS%20Census%20Data%20API%20Download%20Tool%20Bug%20Alert" target="_top">report bugs or issues.</a>

 JSON File Format Resources: